MurtadhaInit/dotfiles/Notes.md

 - How we we replicate `brew unlink` for installing conflicting formulae?

+- Find a way of securely backing up everything SSH, and manage Github keys in a better way + explore changing SSH port for homelab server

 ## Notes about the operation of dotbot

 - Link: https://github.com/anishathalye/dotbot